 Gamers appreciate honesty and fairness.
 They are loyal to their esports teams and consider their relationship with them as personal.
 It’s just like with fans of any traditional sport.
 The difference is that all you need is a computer, access to the Internet and skills to become a player and a member of this group.
 There are almost no physical restrictions to being a pro gamer.

 Basically, gamers are a huge community, so if your brand wants to reach the specific target audiences within it, it needs to present the same values and execute a tailored strategy.
-Here’s a set of „dos and don’ts” to help your brand hit the jackpot in the esports industry.
+So here’s a set of „dos and don’ts” to help your brand hit the jackpot in the esports industry.

-Plan a long-term working relationship – otherwise, you will drop the ball.
+Next, plan a long-term working relationship – otherwise, you will drop the ball.
 Consider this as a similar case to a subscription-based product.
 Gamers feel a personal connection to the title they like.
 This translates to the fact that they will consume the content related to their favourite game (as long as that content is valuable to them, and they find it entertaining).
 One-shot actions are mostly a waste of time, energy and your budget.
-Spend your resources wisely and plan a long-lasting campaign.
+So spend your resources wisely and plan a long-lasting campaign.

 There are thousands of different games, available on various platforms.
 The same game looks and works in a non-identical way on PC and on mobile, thus, it brings a completely altered experience to the user.
 You can not expect that your brand communication will be successful for two different target groups.
 Therefore, consider carefully your audience before making a move.
 At inSTREAMLY, the gaming world is our bread and butter.
 Use our knowledge and tools to make your brand level up!